inform-us/requirements_specifications/informus/rules/SPCchartbuild.md

 *Note that outliers that are above or below the mean should be included in this calculation even if they aren't depicted as part of a shift as they are outliers as they lie above or below the process limit.*

 If there has been no data-driven mean and process limit recalculation at the end of 24-week period: then automatically recalculate the mean and process limits from the 24th data point and the preceding 23 data points.
 Visually depict the recalculated mean and process limits going forward from the 24th data point.

+SPC - denominator for process limits

+TARGETS
+snapshot at 13:00
+standard calendar week
+each respective unit
+denoninator = total number of current inpatinets (in occupied beds) at time of snapshoot numerator = number of patinets cahieivng all 8 targets set (completed) daily percentage calaculet daily percentage N/D aggregated mean for the week = mean of each daily percenatge SPC data point is the agrregated mean of the week.